-Dr. Woods Raw Black Liquid Body Wash is a little on the weird side of things in that it is made from black soap and is therefore black colored.
+Dr. Woods Raw Black Liquid Body Wash is a little on the weird side of things in that it is made from black soap and is, therefore, black colored.
 It is extremely successful in helping people with dry skin, so let’s dive into the unique ingredients in this unique body wash.

-In addition to the black soap and shea butter, Dr. Woods’ Raw Black Liquid Body Wash includes almond oil, mint leaves, lime, cinnamon, cloves, coconut milk, the list goes on and on—see the chart above for the full ingredient list.
+In addition to the black soap and shea butter, Dr. Woods’ Raw Black Liquid Body Wash includes almond oil, mint leaves, lime, cinnamon, cloves, coconut milk, and the list goes on and on—see the chart above for the full ingredient list.
 The body wash also comes in three sizes, so you can try a small one first before you commit to the larger options.

 Tea Tree oil is a known antifungal and is often used in body care products designed to help with acne or dandruff.
 It makes sense then that FineVine’s body wash would work well.
 No wonder it has a 4.7/5-star rating on Amazon.

 Dove’s Dry Oil Moisture Body Wash might seem like a strange addition to this list.
 It is the only major body product manufacturer on this list.
-But, Dove is known for their high-quality skin helping products.
+But, Dove is known for its high-quality skin helping products.
 This body wash also includes many of the beneficial ingredients mentioned in this article.

 For example, it includes Lauric Acid, Soybean Oil, and Glycerin.
 All of these ingredients are proven to help treat your dry skin.
 It also has Iron Oxides which can prevent and treat acne outbreaks.
 In all, Dove has formulated a good and effective body wash for anyone with sensitive or dry skin.

-Gels vs.moisturizing washes
+Gels vs moisturizing washes

-In your search for a good body wash for dry skin, you will likely encounter the two different formulas: shower gels and moisturizing body washes.
+In your search for a good body wash for dry skin, you will likely encounter two different formulas: shower gels and moisturizing body washes.
 What’s the difference?

 Body washes, on the other hand, are often creamy because of the large number of moisturizers in them.
-They also contain water and detergents, but also include lots of oils.
+They also contain water and detergents but also include lots of oils.
 You can still get sulfites and other less desirable ingredients with body washes.
 So, make sure to follow our advice above and play close attention to ingredient lists when choosing a body wash.